AlbertoIbarra/DataViz_Course/Data Descriptions/nycflights.md

 * The table `flights` contains on-time data for all flights (336,776) that departed the NYC area in 2013:

-    + `datetime`, the scheduled date and hour of the flight as a POSIXct date in the local time zone.
+        + `datetime`, the scheduled date and hour of the flight, as yyyy-mm-dd hh:mm:ss, in the local time zone.

     + `dep_time`, the actual departure time of the flight.